MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/named-entity-recognition/how-to/skill-parameters.md

 # Learn about named entity recognition skill parameters

-Use this article to get an overview of the different API parameters used to adjust the input to a NER API call.
+Use this article to get an overview of the different API parameters used to adjust the input to a Named Entity Recognition (NER) API call.

 ## InclusionList parameter

-The “inclusionList” parameter allows for you to specify which of the NER entity tags, you would like included in the entity list output in your inference JSON listing out all words and categorizations recognized by the NER service.
-By default, all recognized entities will be listed.
+The `inclusionList` parameter allows for you to specify which of the NER entity tags, you would like included in the entity list output in your inference JSON listing out all words and categorizations recognized by the NER service.
+By default, all recognized entities are listed.

 ## ExclusionList parameter

-The “exclusionList” parameter allows for you to specify which of the NER entity tags, you would like excluded in the entity list output in your inference JSON listing out all words and categorizations recognized by the NER service.
-By default, all recognized entities will be listed.
+The `exclusionList` parameter allows for you to specify which of the NER entity tags, you would like excluded in the entity list output in your inference JSON listing out all words and categorizations recognized by the NER service.
+By default, all recognized entities are listed.

 ## overlapPolicy parameter

-The “overlapPolicy” parameter allows for you to specify how you like the NER service to respond to recognized words/phrases that fall into more than one category.
+The `overlapPolicy` parameter allows for you to specify how you like the NER service to respond to recognized words/phrases that fall into more than one category.

-By default, the overlapPolicy parameter will be set to “matchLongest”.
-This option will categorize the extracted word/phrase under the entity category that can encompass the longest span of the extracted word/phrase (longest defined by the most number of characters included).
+By default, the `overlapPolicy` parameter is set to `matchLongest`.
+This option categorizes the extracted word/phrase under the entity category that can encompass the longest span of the extracted word/phrase (longest defined by the most number of characters included).

-The alternative option for this parameter is “allowOverlap”, where all possible entity categories will be listed.
+The alternative option for this parameter is `allowOverlap`, where all possible entity categories are listed.
 Parameters by supported API version

 ## inferenceOptions parameter

 Defines a selection of options available for adjusting the inference.
-Currently we have only one property called “excludeNormalizedValues” which excludes the detected entity values to be normalized and included in the metadata.
+Currently we have only one property called `excludeNormalizedValues` which excludes the detected entity values to be normalized and included in the metadata.
 The numeric and temporal entity types support value normalization.

 ## Sample

-Below is a bit of sample code that explains how to use skill parameters.
+This bit of sample code explains how to use skill parameters.

 ```bash
 {